Skip to main content

 Avoid skin-on-skin contact with people who have a rash that looks like mpox.
 The Centers for Disease Control and Prevention recommends vaccination for people who have been exposed to mpox and people who are at higher risk of being exposed to mpox.

-The approved vaccine, JYNNEOS, provides the best protection from mpox for those who are at greater risk.
+The JYNNEOS vaccine provides the best protection from mpox for those who are at greater risk.
 North Carolina has expanded the vaccine eligibility criteria to include:

 • People who anticipate experiencing the above risks.

-If students or employees believe they are eligible for the vaccine they can call Campus Health at 919-515-2563 and request a “JYNNEOS vaccine appointment.”
+Eligible students and employees can call Campus Health at 919-515-2563 and request a “JYNNEOS vaccine appointment.”
 If students believe they have been exposed and are ill, they can make an appointment at Campus Health online or call 919-515-2563.

 More information about risk factors and vaccine availability in Wake County can be found here.